 From the onset of the Syrian crisis in 2011, WFP has been on the frontlines doing whatever it takes to deliver food to millions of people who need it.

 Within Syria, every month, WFP uses over 4,600 trucks to deliver emergency food assistance to 900 distribution points in all 14 governorates.
 In besieged and hard-to reach areas, where regular deliveries are not possible and humanitarian needs are extremely high, WFP employs creative solutions, including inter-agency cross-line convoys, as well as airlifts and high-altitude airdrops.
 WFP also conducts cross-border deliveries from Jordan and Turkey to bring food assistance to opposition-held areas in northern and southern Syria.
-Working with over 50 local and international partners, WFP distributes food to between 4 and 5 million people every month.
+Working with over 50 local and international partners, WFP distributes food to 3 million people every month.

 However, continuous fighting has forced close to 5 million people to flee across Syria’s borders in search of safety elsewhere.
 Life outside Syria has pushed many refugee families into extreme poverty, leaving them unable to put food on the table or send their children to school.
 Some of the most vulnerable refugees are taking extreme measures to cope, including returning to Syria or leaving host countries for elsewhere.